klaytn/klaytn-docs/docs/getting-started/a-beginners-guide-to-klaytn-bapp/README.md

     * Ganache
     Ganache is a local in-memory blockchain.
 You can install Ganache by [downloading it from the Truffle Framework website](https://www.trufflesuite.com/ganache).
 It will give a 10 external accounts with addresses on our local blockcahin.
 Each account is preloaded with fake ether.

-3. Communicatie with the blockcahin
+3. communicate with the blockcahin
 The easist and most common tool to communicate with the Klaytn blockchain is `caver`.
 You can install caver with npm in your command line and if you wannt to know how to use it refer [caver-js](../../bapp/sdk/caver-java/porting-from-web3j.md)

 4. Learn smart contract languages